kripken/box2d.js/README.markdown

 Building
 --------

-    % git submodule update --init
-    % make
+    % /PATH/TO/EMSCRIPTEN emmake make

-This fetches emscripten and uses it to compile a version of the Box2D source code stored within the box2d.js git.
+This runs emscripten and uses it to compile a version of the Box2D source code stored within the box2d.js git.
 This source code has been modified to add constructors to some objects to ensure that emscripten will generate bindings for them.

 Usage (non-embind bindings)
 -----